 Albert Oehlen is a difficult artist to love, but an easy artist to admire.
-This is due to his tendency treat his painting as an intellectual exercise within strict self-imposed boundaries, rather than a vehicle of sensual pleasure.
+This is due to his tendency to treat his painting as an intellectual exercise within strict self-imposed boundaries, rather than a vehicle of sensual pleasure.
 This tendency is on show in a pair of identically- titled exhibitions in two of Paris’ most prestigious private galleries: Max Hetzler and Gagosian.

 They’re mainly portraying black “tree branches” - part of Oehlen’s long-running Baumbilder (tree painting) sequence.